tkrabel/bamboolib/README.md

 ## [Join our mailing list if you want to be the first to hear about updates](https://bamboolib.com)

-The main benefits of bamboolib are:
+The main benefits of bamboolib will be:
 - you can manipulate your pandas df via a user interface within your Jupyter Notebook
 - you get immediate feedback on all your data transformations
 - you can stop googling for pandas commands